 11.1.2.1 TSF for an infrastructure BSS or a PBSS

 In an infrastructure BSS or in a PBSS, the AP in the infrastructure BSS or the PCP in the PBSS shall be the timing master for the TSF.
 In a non-DMG and non-S1G BSS, the AP shall periodically transmit frames called Beacon frames.
 Instead of Beacon frames, an S1G AP shall periodically transmit S1G Beacon frames (as described in 11.1.3.10.1 (General S1G synchronization)), which provide a similar function to the Beacon frame in a non-S1G BSS.
 Within an S1G BSS, the generation and/or reception of a Beacon frame and all references to it refer to that of the S1G Beacon frame.
-In a DMG BSS, the AP or PCP shall periodically transmit frames called DMG Beacon frames and Announce frames, which provide a similar function to the Beacon frame in a non-DMG BSS.
+In a DMG BSS, the AP or PCP shall regularly transmit frames called DMG Beacon frames and Announce frames, which provide a similar function to the Beacon frame in a non-DMG BSS.
 Beacon, S1G Beacon, DMG Beacon, and Announce frames contain the value of the AP’s or PCP’s TSF timer in order to synchronize the TSF timers of other STAs in a BSS.
 A receiving STA shall accept the timing information in Beacon, S1G Beacon, DMG Beacon, and Announce frames sent from the AP or PCP servicing its BSS.
 An S1G STA that receives an S1G Beacon frame shall update its TSF timer according to the algorithm described in 11.1.3.10.3 (TSF timer accuracy with S1G Beacon frame(Ed)).
 If a STA’s TSF timer is different from the timestamp in the received Beacon, S1G Beacon, DMG Beacon, or Announce frame, the receiving STA shall set its local TSF timer to the received timestamp value.
 (11ah)A STA that receives a frame from its currently associated AP containing a Tetrapartial Timestamp or a Pentapartial Timestamp field may update its local TSF using the received portions of the AP’s TSF timer contained in the received field, following the procedure described in 11.1.3.10.3 (TSF timer accuracy with S1G Beacon frame(Ed)).

 …